forntoh/LcdMenu/README.md

 ### Improved Modularity and Flexibility

-- By decoupling the display management logic from the specific hardware, the system is now more modular and easier to extend with new display types.
+By decoupling the display management logic from the specific hardware, the system is now more modular and easier to extend with new display types.
-- The menu and cursor handling logic has been refactored to work seamlessly with the new interface, ensuring backward compatibility while providing enhanced flexibility.

 ## Installation